 How long do they sit?

 Allow the raisins and gin to stand uncovered (or covered with a towel to keep out dust) until the gin has nearly completely evaporated.
 The raisins will still be very moist.
 This may take from two days to more than a week, depending on environmental conditions.

 Once the raisins are ready, store them in a tightly closed container.
 Refrigeration is not necessary.
 The “dose” is nine (delicious) raisins daily.

 We hope your mother finds them helpful.
 Be sure to watch our video on gin-soaked raisins as a home remedy for arthritis to get more details on the procedure for making this recipe.

 Why can’t you eat more than 9?
 What happens if you do eat more?

-Regular gin is flavored with juniper berries, while sloe gin is flavored with sloe berries from the blackthorn bush, which was traditionally used for digestive disorders.
+Regular gin is flavored with juniper berries.
+This ingredient may be important for the remedy.
+Sloe gin, on the other hand, is flavored with sloe berries from the blackthorn bush, which was traditionally used for digestive disorders.
 This isn’t the first time we have heard that sloe gin with raisins may be helpful against arthritis pain.
-Other people have substituted vodka for gin.
 Those who shun alcohol report that vinegar and golden raisins can be helpful.

 Stories from Readers: